Slartibartfast2000/ejsOnFHIR/README.md

 **web-server** - is a simple test harness to demonstrate the use of the generated partial

-## partialGenerator
+## EJS Partial Generator

-The partialGenerator is a simple node script that takes the FHIR xml schema and outputs HTML Forms that can be used in web applications.
+The **partialGenerator** is a simple node script that takes the FHIR xml schema and outputs HTML Forms that can be used in web applications.

 Example execution from a terminal: